cdl-geneseo/geneseo-dictionary/S/Schocked.md

 # Schocked

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Schocked

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 (v) heavily intoxicated. &quot;Thaddeus came home with a slam pig and he was totally shocked.
 I don't know what happened in his common room.&quot; Source: Dictionary of Geneseo English 1996.
 Obsolete in 2006.
 Dilluvio